To compute orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

-Locally, away from $\Sigma$, the Legendrian $\Lambda$ can be described as the multi-1-jet graph of locally defined functions $f_1,\dotsc,f_l: M \to \R$.
-Fix a metric $g$ on $M$.
-The Morse flow trees of $\Lambda$ are defined using negative gradient flows of such function differences.
-I.e.\ the edges of a flow tree will be solution curves of $- \nabla (f_i-f_j)$ in $M$, $f_i>f_j$, and these curves are patched together at $2$- and $3$-valent vertices, where the local defining functions change.
-The tree is a directed rooted tree, oriented away from the root, and the direction of the edges are given by the flow direction of the defining vector fields.
+Thus, a flow line of $\Lambda$ is locally a flow line of the negative gradient of a locally defined function difference associated to $\Lambda$.
+The \emph{1-jet lift of a flow line of $\Lambda$} is locally given by the 1-jet lift of the corresponding local flow line.
+The \emph{cotangent lift of a flow line of $\Lambda$} is defined in an analogous way, and gets its orientation induced by the orientations of the cotangent lifts of the corresponding local flow lines.

+The Morse flow trees are built using flow lines of $\Lambda$.
+That is, a \emph{Morse flow tree} $\Gamma$ is an immersion of a directed, rooted combinatorial tree into $M$ so that each edge maps to a connected subset of some flow line of $\Lambda$, and where the direction of the tree coincides with the flow direction induced by the defining vector fields of the flow line.
+The vertices are allowed to have valence at most 3, and at 2- and 3-valent vertices the local defining functions change.
 For example, at a $3$-valent vertex we may have an incoming flow line which solves $- \nabla(f_i-f_k)$, and two outgoing flow-lines solving $- \nabla (f_i-f_j)$ and $- \nabla (f_j - f_k)$, respectively.
 See Figure \ref{fig:extree}.
-Each edge of the tree has two lifts to $\Lambda$, one for each of the sheets corresponding to the defining functions of the edge.
-The Lagrangian projection of the lift of a rigid tree $\Gamma$, which we will call the \emph{cotangent lift} of $\Gamma$, is required to give a closed curve in $\Pi_\C(\Lambda)$.
+Each edge of the tree has two lifts to $\Lambda$, given by the 1-jet lift of the corresponding flow line.
+The \emph{cotangent lift of $\Gamma$} is the oriented cotangent lift of the edges of $\Gamma$ and is required to give an oriented closed curve in $\Pi_\C(\Lambda)$.
+The tree itself is oriented away from the root.

+\begin{remark} Let $\gamma(t)$ be a flow line of $\Lambda$.
+Note that we do not require $\gamma$ to be the solution curve of the \emph{same} function difference $- \nabla (f_i-f_j)$ everywhere, but we are allowed to switch locally defining functions along $\gamma$, without introducing 2-valent vertices.
+In particular, this allows $\gamma$ to be immersed, and hence also the edges of a Morse flow tree are allowed to be immersed. \end{remark}